Are all scholarships need based?

 Do I have to re-apply if I received a Foundation Scholarship that is renewable?

 Yes.
-If you received a renewable scholarship, you will be asked to forward your transcript and additional information each year to make certain you still qualify to receive the scholarship.
+If you received a renewable scholarship, you will required to submit an online follow-up form each year to make certain you still qualify to receive the scholarship.

 Scholarship requirements are strictly enforced.